 We did another coop-building demo in June.
-This time it was a group of Hawaiians who invited us to erect a Hubble Bubble on one of the Panaewa Farm Lots.
-Many hands made light work of it and the coop went from a pile of lumber, wire & plastic on our trailer...
+This time it was a group of Hawaiians who invited us to erect a Hubbell Bubble on one of the Panaewa Farm Lots.
+Many hands made light work of it and the coop went from a pile of lumber, wire and plastic on our trailer...

 ... to the finished coop, all ready and waiting for chickens to move in.
-The whole thing took less than 2 hours!!
+The whole thing took less than two hours!!

 The next big thing was the clearing of our Lot Next Door (as we call it for lack of a better term for our lot next door).
 The first order of business was to move the rest of our cinder pile to an out-of-the-way location.
 Here's a before picture with Ashley on his tractor:This one, taken from the same vantage point as above, shows the gray crushed rock in place for the future piggery.
 Notice also, our most amazing discovery... something more precious than gold in this land of lava rock and cinders: DIRT!!
 Whoo-hoo!
 It's the dark brown stuff to the left in this photo.
 We had Ashley pile it up to create a new garden area: